jupyterlab/jupyter-ai/docs/source/users/index.md

 # Users

 Welcome to the user documentation for Jupyter AI.

-If you are interested in contributing a new or modified feature in JupyterLab, please see our {doc}`contributor's guide </contributors/index>`.
+If you are interested in contributing to Jupyter AI, please see our {doc}`contributor's guide </contributors/index>`.

 ## Model providers